 Have you ever noticed the difference between people who read a lot and people who don’t?
 People who read a lot often have a lot of unique insights and stories about topics and cultures that most people might not know about.

 Reading enables you to embark on an interesting journey without ever leaving your house.
-But it goes further than that – if you pick specific books, such as books on personal development – you can learn from the experts and implement useful tips to generate impressive results.
+But it goes further than that – if you are deliberate with your selection, you can pick books that allow you to learn from the experts and implement useful tips to generate impressive results.

 That’s the advantage of reading non-fiction personal development books.

 With that in mind, here are some popular books that millions of people have read to improve their productivity, relationships and mindset.
 Hopefully this list can help you identify the best books on personal development that will be most relevant to you and your journey.

 This post may contain affiliate links.
 Please read my disclosure for more information.

 To start with, let me share a few of my favourite personal development books.